-Employment interviews are postponed until further notice.
+Classes are postponed until further notice.

-Our jail staffing has daily screening upon entry into the facility, and staffing modifications are implemented to reduce jail personnel entering the facility during each seven-day work week.
+Our jail staffing has daily screening upon entry into the facility, and staffing modifications are implemented to reduce jail personnel entering the facility during each seven-day workweek.

 Additional disinfecting of the housing units is taking place several times throughout each shift.